ianwu13/gh_readme_from_template/README.md

 A list of bullet points.

 Keys:
-* "items" - a list of strings corresponding to each bullet point
+* "items" - A list of strings corresponding to each bullet point

 Example:
     {